carlosmouracorreia/AlbumFolksFetcher/Documentation/UITesting.md

 ## Overview

 The example application includes some [extra code](https://github.com/carlosmouracorreia/AlbumFolksFetcher/blob/master/Example/AlbumFolks/AppDelegate.swift) in the AppDelegate class to make it easier to test the app from a **user's perspective**.
-To do so, while preserving test qualities (especially isolation) , not having to reproduce users steps until getting to a specific user story, a common mechanism to deploy ViewControllers to the root of the navigation was implemented.
+To do so, while preserving test qualities (especially isolation) , not having to reproduce users steps until getting to a specific user story, a common mechanism to deploy ViewControllers to the root of the navigation is implemented.

 This is the important piece of code to enable communication in the AppDelegate: